Geography of Norway: Natural resources

 In addition to oil and natural gas, hydroelectric power, and fish and forest resources, Norway has reserves of ferric and nonferric metal ores.
 Many of these have been exploited in the past but whose mines are now idle because of low-grade purity and high operating costs.
 Europe's largest titanium deposits are near the southwest coast.
 Coal is mined in the Svalbard islands.

-Resources: Petroleum, copper, natural gas, pyrites, nickel, iron ore, zinc, lead, fish, lumber, hydropower.
+Norway's resources include petroleum, copper, natural gas, pyrites, nickel, iron ore, zinc, lead, fish, lumber, and hydropower.